 Caitlin Gentle: Fifth Grade Teacher

-Caity Gentle is excited to join the Paideia community as the fifth grade teacher this year.
+Caity Gentle continues at Paideia in her second year in the fifth grade classroom.
 Caity holds a Bachelor’s Degree in Bible and Christian Ministry from New Hope Christian College and a Master’s Degree in School Counseling from Northwest Christian University and has seven years experience in education.
-She and her husband, Rob, have twins who are going into sixth grade.
+She and her husband, Rob, have twins who are going into seventh grade.
 Caity loves being a wife and a mom, cooking, playing games, smiling and being happy, and coffee!

-Elsha graduated from the Master’s University in Santa Clarita, California with a degree in English and later revived her teaching license and Master’s of Teaching from the same institution.
+Elsha graduated from the Master’s University in Santa Clarita, California with a degree in English and later revived her teaching license and M.A. in Teaching from the same institution.
 She taught both middle and high school classes in California where she first encountered the value of classical education.
-Having moved to Oregon two years ago, she enjoys exploring coffee shops and book stores with her Husband, Ryan, two year old daughter, Charlotte, and brand new son, Jack.
+Having moved to Oregon three years ago, she enjoys exploring coffee shops and book stores with her Husband, Ryan, three year old daughter, Charlotte, and toddler son, Jack.
 Teaching is one of her favorite things and she looks forward to the adventures of this year!

 Chelsi Lacine: Secondary Science, Math, Bible